Tips for Breaking Free of Compulsive Smartphone and Internet Use

 Self-help tips for smartphone addiction

 To help you identify your problem areas, keep a log of when and how much you use your smartphone for non-work or non-essential activities.
-There are specific apps that can help with this, enabling you to track the time you spend on your phone (see the Resources section below).
+There are specific apps that can help with this, enabling you to track the time you spend on your phone.
 Are there times of day that you use your phone more?
 Are there other things you could be doing instead?
 The more you understand your smartphone use, the easier it will be to curb your habits and regain control of your time.

 Recognize the triggers that make you reach for your phone.
 Is it when you’re lonely or bored?
 If you are struggling with depression, stress, or anxiety, for example, your excessive smartphone use might be a way to self-soothe rocky moods.
-Instead, find healthier and more effective ways of managing your moods, such as practicing relaxation techniques or using HelpGuide’s free Emotional Intelligence Toolkit.
+Instead, find healthier and more effective ways of managing your moods, such as practicing relaxation techniques.

 Understand the difference between interacting in-person and online.
 Human beings are social creatures.
 We’re not meant to be isolated or to rely on technology for human interaction.
-The inner ear, face, and heart are wired together in the brain, so socially interacting with another person face-to-face—making eye contact, responding to body language, listening, talking—can make you feel calm, safe, and understood, and quickly put the brakes on stress.
-Interacting through text, email or messaging may feel important but it bypasses these nonverbal cues so can never have the same effect on your emotional well-being.
+Socially interacting with another person face-to-face—making eye contact, responding to body language—can make you feel calm, safe, and understood, and quickly put the brakes on stress.
+Interacting through text, email or messaging bypasses these nonverbal cues so won’t have the same effect on your emotional well-being.
 Besides, online friends can't hug you when a crisis hits, visit you when you're sick, or celebrate a happy occasion with you.

 Strengthen your support network.
 Set aside dedicated time each week for friends and family.
 If you are shy, there are ways to overcome social awkwardness and make lasting friends without relying on social media or the Internet.
 To find people with similar interests, try reaching out to colleagues at work, joining a sports team or book club, enrolling in an education class, or volunteering for a good cause.
 You'll be able to interact with others like you, let relationships develop naturally, and form friendships that will enhance your life and strengthen your health.